HL7Norway/AuditEvent/README.md

 # AuditEvent
-This is a January 2024 draft to a national implementation guide of AuditEvent.
+This is a release candidate for a Norwegian implementation guide for AuditEvent.